 Bringing Habitat Home: Planting A Pollinator Garden!

 Sitting at the cusp of summer, it’s always a pleasure to think about the Wissahickon’s memorable wild spaces.
 From the meadows, with their bunches of wildflowers in a sea of native grasses, to woodland trails hemmed with spicebush, ferns, sedges, and wild ginger, the landscapes are always lovely – and full of life.
-So as you prepare for a second round of summer planting, why not bring a little bit of that wild feeling home by adding native plant species to your garden?
+So as you prepare for a second round of spring planting, why not bring a little bit of that wild feeling home by adding native plant species to your garden?

 What makes a native plant?
 According to the Pennsylvania Department of Conservation and Natural Resources (DCNR), native plants are known to have grown locally since before European settlement.
 Since they’ve been here a while, local wildlife species have become reliant on them for food and habitat, and many native flowering plants attract birds, bees, and other pollinating insects looking for food.
 Planting more native plants in your garden and increasing the biodiversity of what’s growing there often leads to it becoming a habitat hotspot.

 Moving to native species in your garden isn’t hard, but they require a bit more planning than annual beds – though these plants make up for it by being low-maintenance and resilient.
 Native plant and pollinator gardens do best when they mimic how plants grow in the wild, with three distinct layers of vegetation.
 When getting started, it’s helpful to think about which species do best on each level.